timescale/docs/_partials/_cloud-integrations-exporter-region.md

 <Highlight type="important">
-Your exporter must be in the same AWS region as your database service.
-If you have databases in multiple regions, you can create multiple exporters.
+Your exporter must be in the same AWS region as the Timescale Service it is attached to.
+If you have Timescale Services running in multiple regions, create an exporter for each region.
 </Highlight>